Aspirated consonant: Doubling

 When aspirated consonants are doubled or geminated, the stop is held longer and then has an aspirated release.
 An aspirated affricate consists of a stop, fricative, and aspirated release.
 A doubled aspirated affricate has a longer hold in the stop portion and then has a release consisting of the fricative and aspiration.

 Preaspiration

 Icelandic and Faroese have consonants with preaspiration [ʰp ʰt ʰk], and some scholars interpret them as consonant clusters as well.
 In Icelandic, preaspirated stops contrast with double stops and single stops:

 Preaspiration is also a feature of Scottish Gaelic:

 Preaspirated stops also occur in most Sami languages.
 For example, in Northern Sami, the unvoiced stop and affricate phonemes /p/, /t/, /ts/, /tʃ/, /k/ are pronounced preaspirated ([ʰp], [ʰt] [ʰts], [ʰtʃ], [ʰk]) in medial or final position.
+Further, Proto-Siouan is notable for contrasting aspirated stops with preaspirated stops.